frezamajithia/taskleaf-app-gabe-freza/README.md

 - **PostgreSQL runs on port 5432** with persistent volume
 - **Dark mode** implemented throughout the application
 - **Responsive design** tested on desktop, tablet, and mobile
+- **UI polish** includes smooth animations, hover effects, and transition states throughout the interface
+- **Password reset** is available only for accounts created with email/password registration.
+Google OAuth users do not have a password stored in the system (their authentication is handled by Google), so they are prompted to use "Continue with Google" instead.
+In demo mode, the reset link is displayed on screen since no email service is configured

 ## Troubleshooting